 - Did the PowerPoint slide enhance, rather than detract from, their presentation – was it clear, legible and concise?

 - To participate in 3MT® @ Queen's you must currently be registered in a Masters (Thesis or MRP) or PhD program at the time of the competition and must have made substantial progress on your research and analysis.
 Course based Masters students are ineligible

 - Presentations must be based on research that is directly related to the student’s graduate program thesis\project.

-- Presenters must have registered (avenue to be advised) completed the information form (including confirmation signature of your eligibility by your supervisor/department) and received confirmation of a place from the School of Graduate Studies.
+- Presenters must have registered via Moodle, completed the information form, send in a photograph of themselves and received confirmation of a place from the School of Graduate Studies.

 - Presenters must be available to present, in person, on the day of their heat.
 To advance in the competition, heat winners must also be available to present, in person, at the School of Graduate Studies final.